MercuryWorkshop/wisp-protocol/README.md

 - [Whisper](https://github.com/MercuryWorkshop/Whisper) - A client for Wisp that exposes the connection over a TUN device.
 - [v86](https://github.com/copy/v86) - x86 PC emulator and x86-to-wasm JIT, running in the browser
 - [Puter](https://github.com/HeyPuter/puter/) - An advanced, open-source internet operating system designed to be feature-rich, exceptionally fast, and highly extensible
+- [browser.js](https://github.com/HeyPuter/browser.js) - A browser environment for the web, based on Scramjet.
+- [Wispcraft](https://github.com/MercuryWorkshop/wispcraft) - A mod for Eaglercraft, letting you play on online Minecraft Java Edition servers in your browser.

 ## Copyright:
 This repository is licensed under the [Creative Commons Attribution 4.0 International](https://github.com/MercuryWorkshop/wisp-protocol/blob/main/LICENSE) license.
 The implementations listed above use different licenses.